wso2/docs-ei/en/micro-integrator/docs/develop/customizations/creating-custom-task-scheduling.md

 # Customizing Task Scheduling

 When you create a task using the default task implementation, the task can inject messages to a proxy service, or to a sequence.
-If you have a specific task-handling requirement, you can write your own task-handling implementation by creating a custom Java Class that implements the `         org.apache.synapse.startup.Task        ` interface.
+If you have a specific task-handling requirement, you can write your own task-handling implementation by creating a custom Java Class that implements the `org.apache.synapse.startup.Task` interface.

 For example, the below sections demonstrate how you can create and schedule a task to receive stock quotes by invoking a back-end service, which exposes stock quotes.
 The scheduled task will read stock order information from a text file, and print the stock quotes.

-## Starting the Back End Service

-Follow the steps below to start the backend service.

-Download the backend service from [GitHub](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/stockquote-deployable-jar-2.2.2.jar) and run it.

 ## Creating the custom Task implementation